 Lacava's striking and distinctive contempory bath furniture is all designed in house and manufactured in Chicago by Lacava Industries, LLC.
 But, everything else it sells is imported.
 The majority of its faucets seem to be from Italy.
 Customs records show substantial faucet purchases from Ritmonio and Ponsi of Tuscany (Rubinetterie Toscane Ponsi SpA), but also faucets acquired from Goldiden, and Foshan Textiles Import Import & Export Co., a broker that represents Chinese manufacturers, mostly in heavy industry.

 All faucets are available in polished chrome.
 Some are available in nickel and other finishes, lbut it depends on the faucet.

 Sold primarily through the company web-site, by bath design showrooms and select contractors, it has very limited availability.
 The faucets are almost never discounted, and are piced about 30% higher than the equivalent faucets sold in Europe.
 For example, the Lacava Spiro 8010, list priced at $1,250.00 is actually the Ritmonio Nastro which lists for $790.00 (590.00€) in Europe.

 Lacava indicates on its web-site that it will not support on-line retailers that are not licensed to sell Lacava products.
 Many of what appear to be Lacava products on e-Bay and similar venues are actually the European versions that have not been certified to U.S. plumbing standards, and will not be given warranty or parts support by Lacava, so buyer beware for that reason and because you cannot know if an uncertified faucet is safe or reliable or has been modified to fit North American plumbing fittings.

-If you have had an experience with a Lacava faucet, — good, bad or indifferent — that you would like to share, please contact us or post a comment below.
+We are continuing to research the company.
+If you have experience with Lacava faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.